-Best wireless ergonomic keyboards
+These are the best wireless ergonomic keyboards

 The Logitech K350 is an excellent option if you don't like a full split to the keys.
 The slight angle of the keyboard setup and the wrist rest provides enough of a posture change to add comfort to typing for long periods.
 You get some quick keys for media, window switching, and some are customizable to your needs.
 Since this wireless keyboard is part of the Logitech Unifying Receiver line, you can use the same adapter for your keyboard and compatible wireless mouse.

-Sculpting every word: Microsoft Sculpt
+Sculpting every word

 The Sculpt's design is about more than just looking unique.
 This design helps create the most comfortable and natural typing position for your fingers and wrists.
 The domed shape of the keyboard is specifically done to reduce wrist pronation — less strain.
 Though there isn't a number pad built into the keyboard, a wireless one is included so you can position it where it's most comfortable.